NTBBloodbath/lcfetch/README.md

 ## Uninstalling

-For uninstalling lcfetch you can simply run `make uninstall` in the lcfetch directory.
+For uninstalling lcfetch you can simply run `xmake uninstall` in the lcfetch directory.

-This command will remove the lcfetch binary from `~/.local/bin` directory and also the lcfetch man pages from `~/.local/share/man/man1` and refresh your `mandb` to completely remove them.
+This command will remove the lcfetch binary from `~/.local/bin` directory and also the lcfetch man pages from `~/.local/share/man/man1`.

+> **NOTE**: you will need to refresh your `mandb` to completely remove lcfetch man pages.

 ## Acknowledgements